Since You Been Gone

-"Since You Been Gone" is a song written by former Argent guitarist Russ Ballard and first released on his 1976 album Winning.
+"Since You Been Gone" is a song written by former Argent vocalist and guitarist Russ Ballard and first released on his 1976 album Winning.
 It was covered by Rainbow in 1979 and released as a single from their album Down to Earth.

 Rainbow version

 In 1979, "Since You Been Gone" was covered by Rainbow, who released it as the first single from their 1979 album Down to Earth with Graham Bonnet on lead vocals.
-It was a top 10 hit single in the United Kingdom, where it reached number 6.
+It was a top-10 single in the United Kingdom, where it reached number six.
 In the US, the song reached number 57.

-It was named the 82nd Best Hard Rock Song of All Time by VH1.
-The song was later featured in the second trailer to Guardians of the Galaxy Vol. 3, which premiered on February 12, 2023 during Super Bowl LVII.
+It was named the 82nd-best "Hard Rock Song of All Time" by VH1.
+The song was later included on the second trailer and on the soundtrack to Guardians of the Galaxy Vol. 3, which first aired on February 12, 2023, during Super Bowl LVII.